OpenTranslationBible/open-bible/en-GB/16.Nehemiah/md/nehemiah-07.md

 ## Nehemiah 7:8

-> the descendants of Parosh, 2,172;
+> the line of Parosh, numbered 2,172;

 ## Nehemiah 7:9

-> the descendants of Shephatiah, 372;
+> the line of Shephatiah, numbered 372;

 ## Nehemiah 7:10

-> the descendants of Arah, 652;
+> the line of Arah, numbered 652;

 ## Nehemiah 7:11

-> the descendants of Pahath-Moab, through the line of Jeshua and Joab, 2,818;
+> the line of Pahath-Moab, numbered through the line of Jeshua and Joab, 2,818;

 ## Nehemiah 7:12

-> the descendants of Elam, 1,254;
+> the line of Elam, numbered 1,254;

 ## Nehemiah 7:13

-> the descendants of Zattu, 845;
+> the line of Zattu, numbered 845;

 ## Nehemiah 7:14

-> the descendants of Zaccai, 760;
+> the line of Zaccai, numbered 760;

 ## Nehemiah 7:15

-> the descendants of Binnui, 648;
+> the line of Binnui, numbered 648;

 ## Nehemiah 7:16

-> the descendants of Bebai, 628;
+> the line of Bebai, numbered 628;

 ## Nehemiah 7:17

-> the descendants of Azgad, 2,322;
+> the line of Azgad, numbered 2,322;

 ## Nehemiah 7:18

-> the descendants of Adonikam, 667;
+> the line of Adonikam, numbered 667;

 ## Nehemiah 7:19

-> the descendants of Bigvai, 2,067;
+> the line of Bigvai, numbered 2,067;

 ## Nehemiah 7:20

-> the descendants of Adin, 655;
+> the line of Adin, numbered 655;

 ## Nehemiah 7:21

-> the descendants of Ater, through Hezekiah, 98;
+> the line of Ater, numbered through Hezekiah, 98;

 ## Nehemiah 7:22

-> the descendants of Hashum, 328;
+> the line of Hashum, numbered 328;

 ## Nehemiah 7:23

-> the descendants of Bezai, 324;
+> the line of Bezai, numbered 324;

 ## Nehemiah 7:24

-> the descendants of Hariph, 112;
+> the line of Hariph, numbered 112;

 ## Nehemiah 7:25

-> the descendants of Gibeon, 95;
+> the line of Gibeon, numbered 95;

 ---